M. Bernard Loates: Publishing career

 Loates started Nature Impressions in 1968 and published three limited edition prints for his brother, nature artist M. Glen Loates.
 It wasn't until 1975 that Bernard Loates published his first book under the name Cerebrus Press, Mammals in Profile, artist: Glen Loates.
 A follow-up volume was published in 1979.

 In 1977, Bernard published his first fine art book, The Art of Glen Loates.
 This was published as both an open edition or "trade" edition, as well as a limited edition with an enhanced format under the name Cerebrus Publishing.
 During this project Bernard worked with author, Paul Duval.
 This limited edition book was the first book that was published in the private press manner beginning in 1975 and was launched at the McMichael Conservation Collection of Art in Kleinberg, accompanied by a show of the artist's work.

 The founder Robert McMichael introduced Bernard to the Group of Seven art that would become his focus in publishing, as demonstrated in the books that were later published.
 Bernard and author Paul Duval worked on the next fine art book, The Tangled Garden: the Art of J.E.H.
 MacDonald, published in 1978.
 J. E. H. MacDonald was the first member of the Group of Seven that Bernard published.

 In 1979 A.J.
 Casson was the last surviving member of the Group of Seven.
 Bernard began a working relationship with Casson that would endure until his death in 1992.
 The first publication featuring Casson was Elora and Salem; Twenty Sketches released for a retail price of cdn$18,000.
 This was Bernard's second publishing in the private press manner.

 Bernard continued publishing programs with Glen Loates, A.J.
 Casson, Toni Onley, and Walter J. Phillips amongst others.
 The publishing programs were in three forms, single print limited editions, trade edition books and limited edition books.

-Bernard's work brought him to the attention of Pierre Trudeau, and Bernard became a frequent guest to the Prime Minister's residence and various balls where he was introduced to George H.W.
-Bush, Jean Chrétien, amongst others.
+Bernard's work brought him to the attention of Pierre Trudeau, and Bernard became a frequent guest to the Prime Minister's residence and various balls where he was introduced to George H. W. Bush and Jean Chrétien, amongst others.

 In 1982, through the Prime Minister's Office, a gift was made to the people of the United States by the people of Canada.
 Bernard Loates, the artist Glen Loates and Allan Gotlieb, Canadian Ambassador to the United States, presented to Ronald Reagan a painting of a bald eagle to commemorate the Year of the Eagle.
 The presentation was held in the Oval Office at the White House.

 In 1983 Loates opened his print studio to other artists, publishing under the artist's own name/studio rather than his own branding.
 These included both limited edition books and prints, printed in much the same private press manner that Loates had developed.
 This also included some limited edition print publishing houses at the time, including Greenwich Workshop.
 By the end of 1986 Loates was forced to reduce his outside work when he began the Audubon project.